 Note: If you’d like to use custom fields and more to create segments – check out Advanced Segments for more power!

 This guide explains how to create your first CRM segment,

 Create your first CRM Segment

-Before we get started with the how-to of creating a segment, we need to decide what group of people we want to filter out.
-The question to ask yourself here is: What am I trying to achieve?
+Before getting started with the how-to of creating a segment, you need to decide what group of people you want to filter out.
+This can help figure out the goals you want to achieve with your new segment(s).